Learn how to reconcile your accounts so they match your bank and credit card statements.

 - Go to the Accounting menu and select Reconcile.

-- To see past reconciliations by account, select History by account.
+- To see past reconciliations by date, select Summary.
+Or to see them by account, select History by account.

 You can also print or export your reconciliation reports if you need to share them.